Tropic Thunder, the Vietnam War satire directed by Ben Stiller and released in 2008, goes to extremes with all sorts of surprises.

 Tugg Speedman (Ben Stiller) is an action star in need of a role to save his career.
 As such, he takes on the role of John “Four Leaf” Tayback (Nick Nolte) in the film they’re shooting.
 Stiller’s character is a satire of all those summer action blockbuster stars.
 Speedman’s career hit a major bump by taking on the role of a mentally handicapped farm boy in Simple Jack.
 I understand what they’re doing in terms of satirizing actors going too far in route to an Oscar but in doing so, this film goes too far!

 Jeff Portnoy (Jack Black) is drug-addicted actor doing films similar to some of what we’ve seen from Eddie Murphy where he plays all the roles.
 Portnoy and Murphy differ in that Murphy never turned to drugs during his career.
 Black is one of many comedic actors in the cast.
 Jay Baruchel, a solid comic actor in his own right, plays the straight man against all of these actors on camera.
 It’s an impossible task whether it’s as Kevin Sandusky or Brooklyn but he gets the job done.
-Imagine being the rookie actor going up against five-time Oscar nominee Kirk Lazarus (Robert Downey Jr.!
+Imagine being the rookie actor going up against five-time Oscar nominee Kirk Lazarus (Robert Downey Jr.)!

 One of the things that this film gets right is how easy it is for a director, Damien Cockburn (Steve Coogan) to lose control on set.
 Even when studio executive Rob Slolom (Bill Hader) is on set, nothing goes right.
 Cockburn loses so much control of the actors that he hands them a map and script and leaves them to fend for themselves.
 Hardly the behavior you’d expect from the greatest Hollywood directors of all time.
 It’s not like they’re working with a rubber shark that refuses to cooperate!

 Another problem with the film is that Robert Downey Jr.’s character performs in blackface until very late in the movie.
 This sort of method acting is simply unacceptable.
 It hasn’t hurt the actor’s career although every now and then, somebody will write an article in disbelief of his actions.
-And while they have every right to be offended, I view the film has commentary on the practice.
-It is wrong now, it was wrong then, and it was wrong in happened during Hollywood’s Golden Age.
+And while they have every right to be offended, I view the film as commentary on the practice.
+It is wrong now, it was wrong then, and it was wrong when it happened during Hollywood’s Golden Age.
 And yet, the dude playing the dude disguised as another dude would earn himself a number of award nominations.
 One last thing on Downey Jr.: he is the third-billed actor.
 It seems impossible after watching him skyrocket in popularity after playing Tony Stark.

 Tom Cruise absolutely steals the show as Imagicorp mogul Les Grossman.
 Paramount kept him out of the marketing so it was one of the biggest cinematic surprises in recent years.
 His scenes are among the best scenes we’ll see in the movie.
 Grossman’s anger issues and his treatment of assistants reminded me of someone like Scott Rudin.
 We might never see the spin-off film that’s been talked about for years.
 That said, part of me wants to see what Tropic Thunder would look like in a post-#MeToo/Time’s Up world.